physics2002/MasterThesisData/README.md

 Measurement Data:

-For each measurement, the le name of the recorded data is listed along with the estimated β- and γ-detector eciencies used in the analysis.
 File format is ROOT with 4 columns: timestamp (in ns), β-detector energy (in channels), γ-detector energy (in channels) and a detector ID indicating whether the event is from the β- or γ-detector.

 File names follow the convention: Sample_Mass_MMeasTime_AActTime_betaIDx_gammaIDy.root